vulkano-rs/vulkano-www/content/guide/windowing/introduction.md

 # Windowing introduction

-Up until now, we have only created applications that perform one quick action then exit.
-What we are going to do next is to create a window in order to draw graphics on it, and keep our application running forever until the window is closed.
+Up until now, we have only created applications that perform one quick action and then exit.
+What we are going to do next is create a window in order to draw graphics on it, and keep our application running forever until the window is closed by the user.

-Strictly speaking, creating a window and handling events is **not** covered by Vulkano.
-Vulkano, however, is capable of rendering to window(s).
+Specifically speaking, creating a window and handling events is **not** covered by Vulkano.
+Vulkano, however, is capable of rendering the window(s).

 > **Note**: The final code of this chapter can be found
 > [here](https://github.com/vulkano-rs/vulkano-www/blob/master/examples/windowing.rs)